 A trip to the Royal Albert Hall to see Swan Lake turned out to be Diana’s last official engagement.
 The rather lavish diamond and pearl necklace she wore to the performance was made by Garrard, with input from Diana on the design.
 Garrard went on to make matching earrings for the necklace but they were never worn by Diana.

 Diana was frequently spotted wearing the Art Deco diamond and emerald choker from the Delhi Durbar parure.
 Created by Queen Mary to find a purpose for her Cambridge emeralds, Diana didn’t stick to the traditional way of wearing the necklace and also famously wore it as a headband.

-Family was one of the closest things to Diana’s heart, so her jewelry collection also included some personalized pieces.
-The young Lady Spencer wore a simple gold chain bearing her initial ‘D’, keeping her early jewelry minimal and personal.
+Family was one of the closest things to Diana’s heart, so her jewellery collection also included some personalised pieces.
+The young Lady Spencer wore a simple gold chain bearing her initial ‘D’, keeping her early jewellery minimal and personal.
 After the birth of their first child, Prince Charles gave Diana a gold 'torque' necklace with a disc engraved with 'William' in loopy handwriting.
 The former princess reportedly wore her necklace mostly in private, but was photographed wearing it with a polka dot dress at a polo match, months after William's birth.